Discover more from Bitcoin Beginner

 4. Bitcoins early distribution history

-On the 3rd of January 2009, the pseudonymous inventor mined the first Bitcoin block (also known as the Genesis block) for which he was rewarded 50 BTC90 to the address 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa.91
+On the 3rd of January 2009, the pseudonymous inventor mined the first Bitcoin block (also known as the Genesis block) for which he was rewarded 50 BTCto the address 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa.

-Timestamps for subsequent blocks indicate that Nakamoto did not try to mine all the early blocks solely for himself.94
+Timestamps for subsequent blocks indicate that Nakamoto did not try to mine all the early blocks solely for himself.

-No pre-mining95 took place, there were no private or public pre-sales96 and every Bitcoin was worthless at the time.
+No pre-miningtook place, there were no private or public pre-sales and every Bitcoin was worthless at the time.
 The supply started at zero and every Bitcoin in existence - until today - had to be mined via the proof of work algorithm.
-More than two years went by until one Bitcoin was worth 1 US Dollar.97 Of all cryptocurrencies in existence today, Bitcoin is naturally the only one where early adopters/investors could not realistically expect to make profits: It was the first-mover (no prior history of crypto to base your investment case on) and worthless for over two years.
+More than two years went by until one Bitcoin was worth 1 US Dollar.
+Of all cryptocurrencies in existence today, Bitcoin is naturally the only one where early adopters/investors could not realistically expect to make profits: It was the first-mover (no prior history of crypto to base your investment case on) and worthless for over two years.

-All other cryptocurrencies started at a price above zero (including other pioneer projects like Dogecoin at $0.0005599 in 2013 and Ethereum at $0,31 in 2014).100 Bitcoin’s distribution process was completely open and Satoshi Nakamoto has never cashed out or used his ~1.125 million coins (an exception being the first Bitcoin transaction worth 10 BTC on the 10th of January 2009 to Hal Finney).101
+All other cryptocurrencies started at a price above zero (including other pioneer projects like Dogecoin at $0.00055in 2013 and Ethereum at $0,31 in 2014).
+Bitcoin’s distribution process was completely open and Satoshi Nakamoto has never cashed out or used his ~1.125 million coins (an exception being the first Bitcoin transaction worth 10 BTC on the 10th of January 2009 to Hal Finney).

 The initial miners spent energy mining 2-3 million coins which were worth nothing.
 Those who risked capital on those initial endeavors should be rewarded.
 Satoshi then decreased his hash rate over time and hasn’t come back to touch those initial coins: